 The Real Solution

 If you have been tracking and your sleep is worse, take a tracking break.
 Two weeks minimum.
 Use the basics.
 Listen to how you feel in the morning.
-The tracker may have been giving you noise as if it were signal.
+The tracker may have been giving you noise as if it were signal, and the only way to know is to take it off and see what happens to your sleep when you stop measuring it.

 If you are someone who genuinely benefits from data, set rules.
 Look at the score weekly, not daily.
 Ignore single-night fluctuations.
-Use the data to confirm a behavior, not to scare yourself in the morning.
+Use the data to confirm a behavior change you already made, not to scare yourself in the morning.
+The mature use of tracking is to validate, not to surveil.

 For people with diagnosed sleep disorders, clinical sleep studies remain the gold standard.
 Consumer trackers are not diagnostic tools.
-They are training wheels at best.
+They are training wheels at best, and a poor substitute for proper evaluation if real sleep pathology is present.

 ooddle's Recovery pillar focuses on the behaviors that actually move sleep, not on giving you a score.
 We protect your wake time.
 We anchor morning light.
 We pull screens off the bed.
+We adjust caffeine cutoffs based on when you actually struggle.
 The plan is the medicine.
-The tracker, if you wear one, is at most a confirmation tool.
+The tracker, if you wear one, is at most a confirmation tool, and we are happy to ignore its scores when the behaviors are dialed in.
 Explorer is free, Core is twenty-nine dollars a month, and Pass at seventy-nine dollars a month is coming soon.